ttungl/feature-selection-for-machine-learning/README.md

 ## Section 3: Filter methods | Basics

+### Constant, quasi-constant, duplicated features - Intro

+- This is the first step for any ML modeling practice.
+They provide quick and easy sanity checks for the variables that will immediately allow you to reduce the feature space and get rid of unuseful features.
+Note that the duplicated features may arise after one-hot encoding of categorical variables.
+There are many datasets that present constant, quasi-constant, duplicated features and if we remove them, it will make the ML modeling much simpler.

+#### Constant features:
+- Constant features are those that show only one value for all the observations in the dataset (same value for that variable).

+#### Quasi-constant features
+- Quasi-constant features are those where a single value is shared by the major observations in the dataset.
+It's varied but typically, more than 95-99 percent of the observations will present the same value in the dataset.
+It's up to you to decide the cutoff to call the feature quasi-constant.

+#### Duplicated features
+- Duplicated features are those that in essence are the same.
+When two features in the dataset show the same value for all the observations, they are in essence the same feature.
+So the information of one in two is redundant.
+Keep in mind that duplicated features may arise after some process that generates new features from existing one like one-hot encoding, these variables can end up with several identical binary features.
+Therefore, checking duplicated features provide a good way to get rid of them.

+### Review

 ## Section 4: Filter methods | Correlation

 ## Section 5: Filter methods | Statistical measures